Braundo/kubernetes-guide/docs/core-concepts/pods.md

 - `Never`: The container is never restarted, regardless of the exit status.

 ## Shared Resources and Communication
+Containers within a Pod share networking and volumes:

-Containers within a Pod share an IP address and port space, allowing them to communicate using localhost.
-They can also share volumes, providing a common space for storage that persists across container restarts and simplifies data sharing.
+- **Networking**: Containers in a Pod share the same IP address and port space.
+- **Volumes**: Allows sharing of storage between containers within a Pod.

 ## Multi-container Pods
 As mentioned above, the simplest way to run an app on Kubernetes is to run a single container inside of a single Pod.
 However, in situations where you need to tightly couple two or more functions you can co-locate multiple containers inside of the same pod.
 One such example would be leveraging the sidecar pattern for logging wherein the main container dumps logs to a supporting container that can sanitize and format the logs for consumption.
 This frees up the main container from having to worry about formatting logs.